SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Iteration
 ---------

+TO DO : to be updated, I don't think adding a simple picture should require clone and pushing etc.

 New material may be discovered after the process has been completed, triggering an iteration of some of the phases described above.
 In this